-- 1. A plain English guide for readers, to aid them in interpreting key economic, financial and performance information in the Budget Papers - 2.
-A technical accompaniment for the 'Actual and Estimated Financial Statements for the general government sector' including how they are prepared in accordance with principles and rules established by the Australian Accounting Standards Board and the Australian Bureau of Statistics.
+- 1. a plain English guide for readers, to aid interpretation of key economic, financial and performance information in the Budget Papers - 2. a technical accompaniment for the 'Actual and Estimated Financial Statements for the general government sector' including how they are prepared in accordance with principles and rules established by the Australian Accounting Standards Board and the Australian Bureau of Statistics.